-This story is like something right out of a science fiction novel: a crack team of scientists invent an Iron Man-like exosuit, and said exosuit will be used to recover fragments of a 2000-year old mechanical computer from the bottom of the ocean.
+This story is like something right out of a science fiction novel: a crack team of scientists invent the Nuytten Exosuit, an Iron Man-like exosuit, and said exosuit will be used to recover fragments of a 2000-year old mechanical computer from the bottom of the ocean.
 This isn’t a made-up story though, this is one of the instances where truth is far more exciting than fiction.
 Scientists and engineers from Canadian company Nuytco Research Ltd. have invented a high-tech diving suit for an extraordinary mission: to recover fragments of Antikythera Mechanism, an ancient computer from a bygone civilisation, and perhaps even a second device that may be lying on the seafloor.

 First, a bit of background on the Antikythera Mechanism.
 In the year 1900, Greek fishermen found the wreck of an ancient ship off the coast of the island of Antikythera.
 Salvaged from that wreck were parts of an intricate device, constructed from complex bronze gears.
 Initially it went unnoticed; the wreckage also held various treasures such as jewelry, statues and coins with which archaeologists occupied themselves with.
 It was only in 1951 was the device investigated in detail.
 Scientists piecing together the parts discovered that it was an analog computation machine, designed to calculate astronomical events such as the movement of sun, moon and other heavenly bodies.
 It was used to predict solar eclipses, and even calculated when the ancient Olympic Games were to be held.
 The device dates to the year 1BC, and the extraordinary machine is often described as the oldest known mechanical computer.